Governors

 Business Member

-Jayne has a keen interest in the development of others working as pupil master, mentor and has assisted in the training of newly qualified barristers at Gray’s Inn.
-She recently featured on BBC’s documentary The Prosecutors as well as BBC North West news discussing the recent pandemic and effects on the criminal justice system.
+Jayne supports the development of others working as pupil master, mentor and has assisted in the training of newly qualified barristers at Gray’s Inn.
+She has featured in BBC’s documentary The Prosecutors as well as BBC North West news discussing the criminal justice system.

 Learn more